denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```

 ### g46214
-We will now filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.49 (to include allele frequencies of 0.5).
+With the conda environemnt still active, we will now filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.49 (to include allele frequencies of 0.5).
 The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest in the diploid and tetraploid.
 This is accomplished by following the steps below:

 ```bash
 bash ~/g46214_gatk_consensus_final.sh